The White Rim Trail traverses across some of the most rugged terrain in the world, and you just might love every minute of it

 Canyonlands National Park in Southeastern Utah is 358,000 acres of some of the most uniquely remote and stunning desert environment in the world.
 It’s divided into three main sections, or districts; The Island in the Sky; The Needles and The Maze.

 Cowboy, pioneer and even ancient cultural history is also prevalent in the park, much of which is easily visible to visitors.
 Rock art adorns lonely walls.
-Cliff dweelings still stand hidden in acloves.
+Cliff dwellings still stand hidden in alcoves.
 Trunks from settlers more than century old sit in the dust beside the banks of the Green River.

 Considering the rugged nature of the park, it’s no wonder people flock here for adventure.

-The White Rim drops in to and climbs out of a river canyon at each end and connects the two by an undulating unmaintained course that meanders across the vast desert physiograophy.
+The White Rim drops into and climbs out of a river canyon at each end and connects the two by an undulating, unmaintained course that meanders across the vast desert physiography.
 There are hills, there are flat stretches.
 There’s wind.
 There’s sun.
 There is weather.
 It’s all part of the beauty.
-We learned first hand where the camp at Airport Tower gets its name.
+We learned firsthand where the camp at Airport Tower gets its name.
 The ravens, who master the gusting winds, took flight with no effort whatsoever.
 They also unzipped backpacks and flew off with snack bars and headlamps.

-And with the support of an outfitter like Western Spirit, it’s even better.
-For a haphazard group of mountain bikers, it’s all a dreamscape.
-Rolling terrain, expansive views. and all the food you could eat.
+And with the support of an outfitter, it’s even better.
+For a haphazard group of mountain bikers, it’s all a dreamscape — rolling terrain, expansive views and all the food you could eat.

 With side hikes and regular stops to take it all in, riders were able to go at their own pace.
 To stop for photos.
 Stop for the stillness.
 Stop for themselves.
 At every horizon was another vista.